Moisture management: Fibre properties: volume and arrangement

 Mixtures of fibre types may be defined in terms of mass or volume ratio.
 This blending ratio is a strong predictor of moisture transport characteristics.
 Fibre arrangement is also important to moisture transport, and there are three basic classes, woven, knitted and non-woven fabrics.
 Wicking effects are governed by surface effects, so a large surface area of the fibres is more effective, and this is determined by fibre diameter and cross sectional form for a given mass of a given material.

 Moisture comfort

-Moisture comfort in clothing is the preservation from the sensation of dampness.
-A study about the human body's response and sweating Hollies suggests, When more than 50–65% of the body surface is wet, it feels uncomfortable.
+Moisture comfort in clothing is the protection from the sensation of dampness.
+A study of the human body's response by sweating Hollies suggests, When more than 50–65% of the body surface is wet, it feels uncomfortable.

 Though cotton is a comfortable and skin-friendly natural fibre, its high absorbency ratio makes it very uncomfortable to wear once saturated.

-Cellulose and protein based natural fibres have a considerably higher water absorption capacity then most synthetic fibres.
+Cellulose and protein based natural fibres have a considerably higher water absorption capacity than most synthetic fibres.